-Different types of customers are bound to interact with your business in different kinds of ways.
-That means they'll drive different means of revenue and extract unique costs.
+Different types of customers are bound to interact with your business in various ways.
+That means they'll drive multiple means of revenue and extract unique costs.
 Put two and two together — they're going to offer you different kinds of profit.

 The specific amount of profit you stand to gain from each of your customer groups or personas is known as customer profitability.
-Here, we'll explore the concept a little further and get some perspective on how to conduct a customer profitability analysis.
+Here, we'll explore the concept further and give some perspective on conducting a customer profitability analysis.

-Customer Profitability is essentially a measure of how profitable a specific customer is.
-It compares how much revenue a given customer generates with how much that company spends on acquiring or retaining that customer — in time, resources, or other costs.
+Customer profitability is a measure of how profitable a specific customer is.
+This metric compares how much revenue a given customer generates with the company's spending on acquiring or retaining that customer — in time, resources, or other costs.

-Patricia buys your catnip in bulk — so much so that you wonder if she's using it recreationally or something because nobody has that many cats.
-She's never returned an order and she rarely calls customer support.
-She's a low maintenance, loyal customer.
+Patricia buys your catnip in bulk — so much so that you wonder if she's using it recreationally because nobody has that many cats.
+She's never returned an order, and she rarely calls customer support.

 With that concept in mind, here are some formulas that can give you a high-level overview of how profitable specific customers might be.